trussworks/terraform-aws-ecs-service/README.md

 terraform state mv 'module.example.aws_ecs_service.main_no_lb[0]' 'module.example.aws_ecs_service.main'
 ```

+### 5.x.x to 5.1.1

+With 5.1.1, the `hashicorp/aws` provider must be a minimum version of 3.0.
+It no longer has a maximum version.
+Therefore any code calling this will need to accomodate for that minimum version change.

+### 4.0.0 to 5.0.0

+Prior to 5.x, the `hashicorp/aws` provider required the use of version 2.70.
+5.x changes the `hashicorp/aws` provider so that it can be greater than or equal to 2.70, but must be less than 4.0.
+Therefore any code calling this will need to accomodate for that version change.

-### 3.x to 4.x
+### 3.x.x to 4.0.0

-3.x uses Terraform 0.12.x and 4.x uses Terraform 0.13.x, so this requires upgrading any code that uses this module to Terraform 0.13.x
+3.x.x uses Terraform 0.12.x and 4.0.0 uses Terraform 0.13.x, so this requires upgrading any code that uses this module to Terraform 0.13.x.

 ### 2.x.x to 3.0.0

 In 3.0.0 the module added support for multiple load balancer target groups.
-To support this change, `container_port`, `container_health_check_port` and `lb_target_group` are being replaced with `lb_target_groups`
+To support this change, `container_port`, `container_health_check_port` and `lb_target_group` are being replaced with `lb_target_groups`.

 #### Without a load balancer